 It is presumed that James Dickson and David Moncrieff were playing partners, but where were they playing?
 The Earl's Palace in Kirkwall was not yet built, so James Dickson was probably based at the first Earl's Palace at Birsay, built between 1569 and 1579.
 If so they may well have played golf on the links nearby.

-Alternatively he may have been in the Bishop's Palace, which Henry Stewart's father had acquired in 1568.
-Later historians believe that ball games in 17th century were played on the 'Ba' Lea' (the ball green) which was right beside the Bishop's Palace.
+Alternatively, it is possible that James Dickson may have been in the Bishop's Palace in Kirkwall, which Henry Stewart's father had acquired in 1568.
+The letter was written from here.
+Later historians believe that ball games in 17th century were played on the 'Ba' Lea' (the ball green) which was close to the Bishop's Palace.
 It would have been between the East Kirk and Warrenfield, over the area to the south and east of the ruins of the Bishop's and Earl's palaces in Kirkwall.
 As Henry Stewart died in 1586, James Dickson may not have been there long, but Moncrieff is reported to have still been alive in 1614.